A New Book by Senthilkumar Ravindran

 Who this book is for

-The structural patterns that separate AI products enterprises will adopt from those they will pilot and abandon.
-Six traps to diagnose, four layers to build on, and a trust architecture that turns technical capability into institutional commitment.
+Navigating what's possible, what's shippable, and what's defensible.
+The structural patterns that separate AI products enterprises adopt from those they pilot and abandon — plus a trust architecture that turns capability into commitment.

 9 chapters across three parts: the diagnosis, the blueprint, and the value capture.
 A complete architectural playbook from first principles to implementation.